kata-containers/kata-containers/src/runtime/virtcontainers/README.md

 monitoring.
 In cases where they assume containers are simply regular host processes, a shim layer is needed to translate host specific semantics into e.g. agent controlled virtual machine ones.

-## Proxy

-When hardware virtualized containers have limited I/O multiplexing capabilities, runtimes may decide to rely on an external host proxy to support cases where several runtime instances are talking to the same container.

 # API